freenas/freenas-docs/userguide/system.rst

 days), the common name of the CA, the date and time the CA was created, and the date and time the CA expires.

-Clicking :guilabel:`More Options` for a CA causes these buttons to become available:
+Clicking |ui-options| for a CA causes these buttons to become available:

 * **Sign CSR:** used to sign internal Certificate Signing Requests